 Another example of Epidaurus’ engagement in confrontation was as a participant in the push against the Macedonians.
 Athens led a military response to oppose the appointment of a Macedonian as king over Greece.
 This occurred following the death of Alexander the Great.

 Epidaurus maintained guarded relations with nearby Argos and generally enjoyed better relations with Corinth and Athens.
 The city-state continued to prosper through the Hellenic and early Roman periods due to its port and proximity to the Asclepieion.
 However, the eventual decline of Epidaurus occurred towards the second century.
-Corinth, due to its commercial strength, attracted disproportionate numbers of settlers from neighbouring populations.
+Corinth, due to its commercial strength, attracted a disproportionate numbers of settlers from neighbouring populations, including Epiduria

 Southern Greece is in a region of active subduction with a tectonic plate close to its southern shores.
 Earthquakes will almost always be a threat because of plate movement.
-The fate of Ancient Epidaurus occurred in the 6th Century AD.
+Ancient Epidaurus confronted its fate in the 6th Century AD.
 An earthquake consigned part of the city to the sea-bed.

 Ancient Epidaurus Commerce and Culture